 Some of the available claims to injured parties for escrow’s failure to comply with instructions are breach of contract, negligence, or breach of fiduciary duty.
 (Castillo v.
 Express Escrow Company (2007) 146 Cal.
 App.
 4th 1301, 1305; Summit Financial Holdings, Ltd. v.
 Continental Lawyers Title Co.
 (2002) 27 Cal.
 4th 705, 711, 715.)
 Moreover, attorney’s fees may also be available under the “tort of another doctrine” if escrow’s failure to comply with the instructions resulted in harm that was the natural and proximate cause of the escrow holder’s negligence.
 (Prentice v.
 North Am.
 Title Guaranty Corp., Alameda Division (1963) 59 Cal.
 2d 618, 620.)

-Our real estate attorneys at Schorr Law have a great deal of experience with real estate matters and disputes, including escrow disputes related to an escrow agent’s duties and liabilities, and purchases and sales of real property.
+Our Los Angeles based real estate attorney at Schorr Law have a great deal of experience with real estate matters and disputes, including escrow disputes related to an escrow agent’s duties and liabilities, and purchases sales dispute Los Angeles.
 To see if you qualify for a free 30-minute consultation, contact us today!

 See related: Can a Buyer Close Escrow and Then Sue?